KuntalDanech/scaleracademy-twitter-backend-java-wiki/Getting-Help.md

 ### GitHub [Discussions](https://github.com/scaleracademy/twitter-backend-java/discussions)
-Start with a [new discussion](https://github.com/scaleracademy/twitter-backend-java/discussions/new) to get started
+Start with a [new discussion](https://github.com/scaleracademy/twitter-backend-java/discussions/new) to get yourself some help!

 ***